Cost of a Motor Vehicle Accident in San Diego

 - Drunk Driving – driving under the influence remains a leading cause of accidents in the U.S. each year, representing 18 percent of the total economic loss due to crashes in 2010.
 Drunk driving accidents cost the nation $49 billion, or an average of $158 per person in 2010.
 When the overall societal harm in the form of loss of life and diminished quality of life is factored in these collisions cost Americans $199 billion and represented 23 percent of the overall societal harm caused by collisions in 2010.

 No amount of compensation is worth being injured in a crash or losing a loved one to a motor vehicle accident in San Diego; however, if you have suffered injuries in a motor vehicle collision, or have lost a loved one to a collision, you may be entitled to compensation for those injuries or loss.
 Contact an experienced San Diego car accident attorney to discuss your legal options.
-We can help you recover for your personal injuries.
+We can help you recover from your personal injuries.